 The success of your IVF treatment depends on several biological and hormonal factors.
 What’s important is the ability of your fertility doctor to determine the cause of a previous failure and devise a specialized protocol to minimize the risk of failure in the subsequent IVF cycle.

 With an unmatched 75% success rate in previously failed IVF cases, Gaudium IVF takes pride in having successfully treated hundreds of childless couples who sought assistance from us after failing IVF treatment at other centers.

 Myth: IVF outcomes are not impacted by lifestyle

-Individuals facing fertility issues must adopt a healthy lifestyle to improve chances of IVF success.
+Individuals facing fertility issues must adopt a healthy lifestyle to improve their chances of IVF success.

 Myth: IVF is the last desperate solution, we should wait

-Due to lack of information, childless couples often tend to try indigenous solutions in a hope to get pregnant without medical help.
+Due to a lack of information, childless couples often tend to try indigenous solutions in the hope to get pregnant without medical help.
 However, time is one of the most crucial factors in the success of your infertility treatment.

 Delaying treatment can severely affect your chances of IVF success.

 If you have more concerns or questions about IVF, feel free to consult Gaudium IVF Specialists for a free second opinion.